How to become a lawyer in the UK

 What do lawyers do: solicitors?

 ‘Solicitors advise businesses and individuals in the UK and internationally on the legal side of transactions.
-The export of UK legal services is a huge part of our economy,’ explains Joe Egan, president of the Law Society.
+The export of UK legal services is a huge part of our economy,’ explains Joe Egan, former president of the Law Society.
 ‘Solicitors are integral to all forms of business running smoothly – whether this is in drafting contracts, setting up companies or the many other ways in which businesses need legal expertise.
 Solicitors are also trusted advisers to individuals, providing legal expertise and advice in all situations such as the buying and selling of houses, drawing up of wills or dealing with relationship breakdowns.’

 What do lawyers do: barristers?

 Barristers give advice to clients about how the law applies to their situation and may represent them in court.
 Barristers are normally contacted by a solicitor who seeks specialised legal advice on behalf of their client in a particular area, such as criminal, family or commercial law.
 Barristers may give written advice to a client or speak for them in front of a judge.